Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Discussion and Conclusions

-Practically, effective deployment of agentic systems in situ requires attention beyond system design.
-As Thomas et al. \cite{thomas2025llm} note, the value of agent feedback ultimately depends on students' willingness to engage with it.
-Our findings reinforce the need for the AIED community to invest in fostering student buy-in and trust, as meaningful learning benefits are unlikely if students disengage from or resist agent support.
-Deeper engagement is, therefore, a prerequisite for realizing the pedagogical potential of LLM agents in practice.
+Our findings also point to a broader implication for evaluation: agents must be assessed across multiple dimensions.
+Prior agent evaluations often center on a single learner or agent attribute---e.g., theoretical alignment, learning gains, self-efficacy~\cite{cohn2026theory}---rather than evaluating agents holistically.
+In our study, adaptivity, understanding-mastery alignment, reliance, interpretability, and stakeholder perceptions are complementary, each capturing important, interconnected aspects.
+Accordingly, multi-lens agent evaluation must become the norm rather than the exception, as performance gains along a single dimension may obscure failures in other dimensions that are equally critical to meaningful learning.

-Our limitations include evaluating scaffold adaptation as a function of task mastery rather than a broader range of attributes, and the absence of an RCT due to institutional constraints.
-Reported relationships are correlational, not causal, and may be influenced by students' prior knowledge and interaction dynamics.
-However, correlational evidence has been shown to be valuable for informing student performance, understanding, and the role of pedagogical agents in authentic settings \cite{herbert2024teaching}.
-We note (for reference only) that students using Copa exhibited higher normalized learning gains (0.53) than the prior cohort not using an agent (0.45) from the same school, curriculum, and demographics.
+The primary limitations of our work include evaluating scaffold adaptation solely as a function of task mastery rather than a broader set of learner attributes, and the absence of an RCT due to institutional constraints: reported relationships are correlational rather than causal.
+Our evaluation focuses on within-system behavior rather than comparison against alternatives, and although EDF is a general framework, we evaluate it through Copa only.
+Manual triangulation across log, screen, and video data suggests Copa supports self-regulation and produces pedagogically sound reasoning chains; however, rigorous stakeholder-centric evaluation across these axes remains future work.

-Overall, our work demonstrates that (1) agentic, multi-agent LLM systems can be designed to operate in principled, interpretable, and pedagogically meaningful ways; and (2) EDF offers a viable framework for operationalizing learning theory within LLM-based agents towards these ends.
-In future work, we will expand our adaptive scaffolding evaluation beyond task mastery to include factors like prior knowledge, self-regulation, self-efficacy, and social dynamics.
-We hope this work inspires further AIED research that moves beyond surface-level LLM interactions toward theoretically grounded, adaptive, and trustworthy educational agents that can meaningfully support learning at scale.
+This paper's central contribution is demonstrating that EDF can be used to operationalize LLM agents in pedagogically meaningful ways, as supported by our findings.
+In future work, we will address the limitations above by broadening evaluation to include self-regulation, self-efficacy, social dynamics, and in-depth stakeholder interpretations.
+Our findings and future research emphasize the importance of grounding LLM agents in learning theory, empirical evidence, stakeholder perspectives, and robust evaluation.
+We hope this work motivates further AIED research that moves beyond surface-level LLM interactions toward more adaptive and trustworthy agents that can support learning at scale.

 \begin{credits}